czi-finance/wrds_sample_code/README.md

 <img src="https://github.com/cziFinEcon/wrds_sample_code/blob/master/fig/compare2.png" width="365"><img src="https://github.com/cziFinEcon/wrds_sample_code/blob/master/fig/compare1.png" width="365">

 In comparison, Ford and GM used much more leverage: about 70-80 percent for the former, and around 60 percent for the latter.
-And their sales growth seem to have stagnated, with both hovering around zero.
+But their sales growth seem to have stagnated, with both hovering around zero.

 Without further ado, let's dive into the code!